The entryway of your house is both the first thing people see and the worst clutter catcher. Here are some ideas to fix it.

 I spy some gloves and a hat.
 I also spy scissors, a few hair accessories, the line for the weed eater, some dead leaves, some of the girls’ school work, some girl scout patches, our letterboxing supplies, and a bunch of random garbage.

 I think all drawers aspire to become junk drawers.
-Actually, just drawers that aren't given a more specific job become junk drawers.
-I will write an entire post about junk drawers soon, because I have a lot of them.
+Actually, just drawers that aren’t given a more specific job become junk drawers.
+Day 20 is devoted to junk drawers, because the are a huge contributor to clutter.

 And then I will enforce the rules!
 No, not then.
 I will enforce the rules starting right now!
 Just call me Clean and Organized Entryway Nagging Mom.